 93-100 inclusive .
-Excellent ¥
+Excellent ١

-.
-Good I
+85-92 inclusive .
+Good I 3

 77-84 inclusive .
-Fair (J
+Fair J

 70-76 inclusive .
-Poor)
+Poor )

-Below ' 70 Conditioned C F
+Below 70 Conditioned S

 '

 "Conditioned" means that although the semester's work is not of passing grade the deficiency may be made up without repeating the course in class.
 Failure to remove the deficiency satisfactorily by the close of the student's next semester in the University converts the grade to F. No higher grade than "D" is given for the removal of a "Condition."